initBasti/initBasti.github.io/_posts/2020-10-19-video-4-linux-:-the-basics.md

 ##### What is a codec device?

 * A software or hardware device, that converts a RAW byte-stream into streamable digital data or vice-versa digital data into RAW byte-stream
-* The codec recieves a byte-stream, parses it to extract meta data and decodes it
+* The codec recieves a byte-stream, parses it to extract metadata and decodes it

 ##### Examples for devices